-In fact, dividends will continue to be robust at an unchanged 40% payout ratio as the 2021 proforma combined EBITDA is estimated at about $40 million.
+In fact, due to the insignificant impact of the borrowings, dividends to shareholders will continue to be robust at an unchanged 40% payout ratio as the 2021 proforma combined EBITDA is estimated at $40 million.

 The EBITDA, a proxy for cashflow, is large enough to cover dividends of around $12 million out of $30 million proforma net profit (ie a 40% payout ratio).

 Mr Chang outlined a number of criteria, a key one being the potential for a target company -- with engineering background -- to expand or broaden Nordic's existing products and services to its existing clients.
 "We are actually trying to tap the same pockets of our customers."